Barrier troops: Croatian Home Guard

 During World War II, some Ustaše militia units were deployed on the flanks of suspect Croatian Home Guard units in order to prevent mass desertions during combat actions against the Yugoslav Partisans.

 National Revolutionary Army

-During the Battle of Nanking of the Second Sino-Japanese War, a battalion in the New 36th Division of the National Revolutionary Army (NRA) of China was stationed at the Yijiang Gate with orders to guard the gate and "let no one through".
+During the Battle of Nanking of the Second Sino-Japanese War, a battalion in the 36th Division of the National Revolutionary Army (NRA) of China was stationed at the Yijiang Gate with orders to guard the gate and "let no one through".
 On 12 December 1937, the NRA collapsed in the face of an offensive by the Imperial Japanese Army (IJA), and various units attempted to retreat without orders through the gate.
 The battalion responded by opening fire and killing a large number of the retreating NRA units and fleeing civilians.